 Same- or next-day swap

-We haul the full container and drop an empty in its place so work never skips a beat.
+We haul the full container and drop the empty one on the same staging pad so the crew never loses a loading hour.

 Step 3